- What is a free trade agreement?

 Signed free trade agreements

-The proposed Trans-Pacific Partnership (TPP) consisting of 12 countries will become the largest FTA in the world, opening up $U28 trillion in trade.
+The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) consisting of 11 countries will become the largest FTA in the world, opening up $U28 trillion in trade.

-Trans-Pacific Partnership Agreement (TPP) negotiations were undertaken by Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, the United States and Vietnam, concluding successfully on 6 October 2015.
+Trans-Pacific Partnership Agreement (TPP) negotiations were undertaken by Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore and Vietnam, concluding successfully on 6 October 2015.

-The TPP will provide greater certainty for businesses, reduce costs and red tape and facilitate participation in regional supply chains, and allows other members to join in the future, amplifying its benefits.
+The CPTPP will provide greater certainty for businesses, reduce costs and red tape and facilitate participation in regional supply chains, and allows other members to join in the future, amplifying its benefits.

 Free trade agreements in negotiation